Want to know the Secret to make Fresh Cedar Garland that stays together and doesn’t fall apart?

 I’ve made my fair share of Fresh Garlands, and although I follow all the instructions, they simply want to fall apart.
 This year I had another idea, and it worked like a charm.

 This technique will work with pine or other fresh greenery.
 Today I’m using cedar for my garland.

-I’ve made this before using floral wire and it always looks good to begin with but later it will start to droop.
-Anyone else had this experience?
+I’ve made this before using floral wire, and it always looks good, to begin with, but later, it will start to droop.
+Has anyone else had this experience?

-I had another light bulb moment while making a dried fruit and fresh herb garland that I shared on this post.
+I had another light bulb moment while making this dried fruit and fresh herb garland.

-The secret to make fresh cedar garland is to use twine instead of floral wire.
+The secret to making fresh cedar garland is to use twine instead of floral wire.

 You may be asking will it be visible on the garland.
 If you cut the excess strings, the answer is no. The color blends with the bark of the cedar stems.